pivotal/docs-tap/namespace-provisioner/use-case5.hbs.md

     EOF
     ```

-2. Add the following configuration to your TAP values to create the supply-chain and scanners:
+2. Add the following configuration to your `tap-values.yaml` file to create the supply-chain and scanners:

 Using Namespace Provisioner Controller
-: Add the following configuration to your TAP values
+: Add the following configuration to your `tap-values.yaml` file:

     ```yaml
     namespace_provisioner: